The USA Mission

 Although the IBPFM is a global mission agency, much of what takes place on the field is directly tied to the “home front.”
 Since its inception our headquarters has been located in the Philadelphia region where there has been an office and for many years a mission home for those returning on furlough.

 Rev. Gary Johnson and his wife Pat were commissioned as missionaries in 1965 and 1968 respectively.
-Serving in Kenya and the Holy Land for many years, the Johnsons are now responsible for the SOME teams as well as offering short-term trips back to Kenya to strengthen the churches.
+Serving in Kenya and the Holy Land for many years, the Johnsons are now serving as Missionaries at Large, as they offer their services to the Lord wherever he would send them, in the USA or around the world.
 Their experience and maturity has been very valuable to young pastors in the bush.

 Johnson, Rev. and Mrs. Gary S.